YuChuang1205/YuChuang1205/README.md

 😄 **Honors (Some representative awards)**:
 + **_CAS President Award - Special Prize (Top 0.1%)_**   (2025)
++ Outstanding Graduates of University of Chinese Academy of Sciences (Top 2%)   (2026)
 + **_The 1st place of Water Body Extraction from High-resolution and Multi-modal Optical Images in the 2024 ISPRS TC I Contest on Intelligent Interpretation for Multi-modal Remote Sensing Application_**      (**Team leader**) (2024)
 + **_The 1st prize in the PRCV2024 Wide-area Infrared Small Target Detection Challenge_** (**Team leader**) (2024)
 + **_The 2nd prize in the ICPR 2024 Resource-Limited Infrared Small Target Detection Challenge Track 1: Weakly Supervised Infrared Small Target Detection_** (**Team leader**) (2024)